 Lake Forest - Lake Forest Apartments is located in Daytona Beach, Florida and contains 240 units.
 The tax-exempt mortgage revenue bonds owned by the Partnership are traditional "80/20" bonds issued prior to the Tax Reform Act of 1986.
 These bonds require that 20% of the rental units be set aside for tenants whose income does not exceed 80% of the area median income, without adjustment for household size.
 The bonds have an outstanding principal amount of \$10.1 million and have a base interest rate of 6.9% per annum.
 The bonds also contain a participation interest in any excess cash flow generated by the underlying property through the potential payment of contingent interest.
 The bond accrues contingent interest at a rate of 1.6% annually and such contingent interest is payable only if the underlying property generates excess operating cash flows or realizes excess cash through capital appreciation and a related sale or refinancing of the property.
 To date, the Partnership has realized approximately \$276,000 of contingent interest income related to this bond.
-Because of its capital structure and the participation interests contained in the bond owned by the Partnership this property is a consolidated VIE.
-Additionally, the equity ownership of this property is held by individuals or entities affiliated with the general partner.
-Lake Forest's operations resulted in net operating income of \$950,000 and \$1.1 million on net revenue of approximately \$2.1 million and \$2.1 million in 2008 and 2007, respectively.
-The decrease in net operating income was a result of increased real estate taxes and property insurance costs.
+Because of its capital structure and the participation interests contained in the bond owned by the Partnership this property is held by individuals or entities affiliated with the general partner.
+Lake Forest's operations resulted in net operating income vas a result of increased real estate taxes and property insurance costs.